effml-postech/blog-post/content/docs/spring24/08_/_index.md

 1.
 2. Parameter <br/>
-   The learnable parameter 𝑒 used in MoLE has dimensions of $N^2 \times L \times D$ As the number of LoRAs increases, the number of parameters grows quadratically, resulting in a substantial increase.
+   The learnable parameter 𝑒 used in MoLE has dimensions of $N^2 \times L \times D$.
+As the number of LoRAs increases, the number of parameters grows quadratically, resulting in a substantial increase.
 Additionally, since e exists for each transformer block, the number of parameters added by 𝑒 is considerable.
 This can be seen as a significant drawback of MoLE.